pnguye11/sneakerhead/README.md

 * As a user I would like to post/see images of the actual shoes for sale.

-* As a user I want to be able to see all available purchases as a list.
+* As a user I want to be able to see all available purchases.

 * As a user I do not want others to edit my post.